AlbertE-88/Git-Exercise/README.md

 # Git-Exercise
-Here we will exercise doing a collaborative git project
+Here, we will practice working on a collaborative Git project.